romain-dumarais/s3_acgregate/README.md

 !
 CAUTION : WORK IN PROGRESS !

 This is an implementation of an Access Control System for Antidote, based on S3 Access Control model.
-It is based from Mathias Weber implementation of ACGreGate Access Control model for geo-replicated databases.
+It is implemented upon Mathias Weber implementation of ACGreGate model (Access Control for geo-replicated Gateway).

 You can find the JAVA client on the repository of the SyncFree project : https://github.com/SyncFree/antidote-java-client